 You can export your Manufacturing Orders to a CSV (comma-separated values) file from Ordoro, for use in the warehouse, or to analyze your manufacturing in a spreadsheet.
 Topics How are the Order Summary and Detail reports different?
 Order Summary Order Detail See the comprehensive list of column headings in each report.
 How to export Manufacturing […]

-How do I create/update my BOM products in bulk?
+How do I Create or Update My BOM Products in Bulk?

 What is a Bill of Materials (BOM)?